joseluu/cat-feeder/README.md

 To avoid a stuck feed screw, the firmware does a reverse rotation first, then a forward rotation, this has proven reliable.
 When operating manually you need to explicitly reverse first.

-As programmed, it delivers 20g of dry cat food 4 times a day.
+As programmed, it delivers 20g of dry cat food 4 times a day (total of 80g).